How to Program Variants with Multi-Move Pieces in Game Courier

 Now we get to the Post-Game code, which is used to test for winning conditions and to display legal moves.
 It looks like this:

 The first few lines of code make up the only rule-enforcing code in the Post-Game section.
-They exit with an error message if the player skipped two consecutive turns in a row.
+They exit with an error message if the player skipped a turn when the last turn was skipped by the opponent.
 The next few lines test if the opponent has a King and/or Prince on the board and exits with a win otherwise.
 The next section of code exits with a draw when fourfold repetition occurs.

 The remainder of the code in the Post-Game sections is for displaying legal moves.
 The first section determines whether a piece can move again.
 If it can, the legalmoves2 subroutine is called, the move is continued with continuemove, and the appropriate message is displayed using remind (not say, otherwise Game Courier won't recognise the second move).
 Otherwise, the stalemated subroutine is called.